HomeRight ArrowEducation

 What is Federal Preemption?

 Federal preemption is the constitutional principle that when federal and state laws conflict, federal law wins.
-Kalshi and Polymarket argue that the Commodity Exchange Act gives the CFTC exclusive jurisdiction over transactions on designated contract markets, and that state gambling laws simply cannot apply to their federally regulated exchanges.
-States counter that Congress never intended to strip them of their traditional authority to regulate gambling.
+Kalshi argues the CEA gives the CFTC exclusive jurisdiction over designated contract markets.
+The 3rd Circuit agreed on April 7.
+States counter that Congress never intended to strip them of their authority to regulate gambling.

 What is the Commodity Exchange Act?